TechnologyGoldstein

 He was in the office of Ken Williams, President of Sierra (outside Yosemite National Park) discussing the score, when he asked Williams.
 "So tell me, what's going to produce the sound of the music (at that time two or three note polyphony was the high end) as the computer plays back the MIDI information."
 Silence.

 Goldstein thought a moment and picked up the phone and called Tom Beckman, then President of Roland Corporation US.
-He asked, "Tom, could you take the MT32 (Roland's stand alone inexpensive consumer sound module) and put it's guts on a card that would fit into a PC slot?"
+He asked, "Tom, could you take the MT32 (Roland's stand alone inexpensive consumer sound module) and put its guts on a card that would fit into a PC slot?"
 "If you do, I think you'll sell tons of them", said Goldstein.
 Beckman said yes.
 The rest is history.

 (Goldstein speaks about Hard disk recording for Quantum / Maxtor)